-This is just a quick message to remind you that the Faculty Success Program early bird discount expires this Friday, May 1st!
-If you are planning to join us for our 12-week boot-camp during the summer session (May - August, 2015), why not register this week and receive $500 off your tuition?
+This is a quick reminder that the Faculty Success Program Early Bird Discount expires this Friday, April 29th!
+If you are planning to join us for our upcoming 12-week bootcamp (May - August 2016), why not register this week and receive $500 off your tuition?

-We've received lots of questions about the Faculty Success Program so we thought we would also take this opportunity to answer the most common questions we've received.
-I wanted to make sure you had them before the early bird discount expires.
+We've received lots of questions about the Faculty Success Program so we thought we would also take this opportunity to answer the most common questions before the Early Bird Discount expires.

 What is the Faculty Success Program?